Club: FC St. Pauli | Opening: 1963 | Capacity: 29,546 (16,940 standing)

-In 1970, the stadium was renamed Wilhelm-Koch-Stadion, in honour of the ex-president of the club, but it later turned out that he had been a member of the NSDAP during the Second World War and the stadium got renamed to Millerntor-Stadion again.
+In 1970, the stadium was renamed Wilhelm-Koch-Stadion, in honour of the ex-president of the club, but it later turned out that he had been a member of the Nazi Party during World War 2 and the stadium got renamed to Millerntor-Stadion again.

 In 2006, St. Pauli announced a major redevelopment program that aimed to turn Millerntor-Stadion into a modern arena with 30,000 places.
 Over a period of eight years, all stands would gradually get rebuilt.